MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 the `details` it contains.
 It will be up to each source implementation to map the relevant upstream table to the correct `SourceExport`s using the `SourceExportDetails` and output to the correct `output_index`.

+#### Kafka Sources

+Kafka Sources will require more refactoring to move to a model where a single Kafka Source can output to more than one `SourceExport`.

+Since Kafka Sources only ever refer to a single Kafka Topic, a user will likely only ever add a new 'Table' to a Kafka Source to handle a schema change in the messages published to that topic.

+When a new `SourceExport` is added to a Kafka Source, the new export needs to be hydrated from the upstream topic to ensure it has a complete view of the topic contents.

+This creates several potential issues regarding the semantics of Kafka Sources:

+-   If a new `SourceExport` is added, its resume upper will be the minimum value.
+If this resume upper is merged with the existing resume upper for the source (which is what happens in Postgres and MySQL sources), it will cause the consumer to begin reading from each partition at the lowest offset available (or the 'start offset' defined on the Kafka Source).
+This means that we will potentially do a long rehydration to catch up to the previous resume-upper, such that existing `SourceExports` will not see any new data until the rehydration completes.
+-   There is one existing Consumer Group ID used by the Kafka Source, and the source commits the consumer offset to the kafka broker each time the progress collection advances through reclocking.
+Since the Consumer may need to read from earlier offsets to complete the snapshot of the new `SourceExport`, it's unclear how this may affect external progress tracking and broker behavior.

+Open Question:

+-   Do we need to do anything special to handle any of the above?

 #### Migration of source statements and collections